- Published on

 New Skills Required

 Creating data contracts becomes interface design.
 You define contracts between your platform and source systems - expected structure, required types, valid values.
-API design for data flows, requiring thought about versioning, backward compatibility, and error handling at the contract level.
+It's API design for data flows, requiring thought about versioning, backward compatibility, and error handling at the contract level.

-Work requires architectural thinking about layered systems with clear boundaries.
+The work requires architectural thinking about layered systems with clear boundaries.
 Changes in DAS shouldn't cascade to DAB.
 DAB entities should be stable despite evolving sources.
 DAR optimizations shouldn't leak business logic.
 Separation requires discipline and design.

 Not Easier, Just Different